 Carbon Dividends (“Green Checks”)

-Another revenue approach, one that is clearly income-progressive and appealingly straightforward, is to return carbon tax revenues equally to all U.S. residents.
-This so-called “dividend” would be a national version of the Alaska Permanent Fund, which for four decades has annually sent all state residents identical checks drawn from earnings on investments made with the state’s North Slope oil royalties.
-(We suggest that for a federal carbon tax, the “dividend” checks be provided quarterly or monthly to keep households ahead of the budget treadmill.)
+Another approach for handling carbon-tax revenues, one that is clearly income-progressive and appealingly straightforward, is to return the revenues equally to all U.S. residents.
+This so-called “dividend” would be a national version of the Alaska Permanent Fund, which since the 1970s has annually sent all state residents identical checks drawn from earnings on investments made with the state’s North Slope oil royalties.
+(For a federal carbon tax, the “dividend” checks should be provided quarterly or monthly to keep households ahead of the budget treadmill.)

-The dividend approach is so attractive and elegant that the nation’s (and perhaps the world’s) most energetic and active advocacy organization for carbon taxes is organized around it.
+The dividend approach was so attractive and elegant that the nation’s (and perhaps the world’s) most energetic and active advocacy organization for carbon taxes has organized around it.
 That’s the Citizens’ Climate Lobby, which calls its approach carbon fee-and-dividend.

 In 2016 CCL released a detailed paper examining how a carbon fee-and-dividend would impact U.S. households.
 The study took into account geographic variations in electricity sources and gasoline use and drew on a database of carbon intensity of expenditures for 5.8 million households to analyze the net effect of returning revenue to households on a modified per capita basis.
 Here are the major results:

 - 53% of households (and 58% of individuals) would receive more in dividend payments than they would spend due to higher fossil fuel prices.

 - Another 19% of households would incur only a slight loss, defined as a net loss no larger than one-fifth of one percent of pre-tax income.